-The relationship between porosity and the formation resistivity factor (F1, F2, and F3) at Rw = 0.619, 0.16, and 0.08 and brine concentration = 6000, 30000, and 60000 ppm of NaCl is shown (Tables 3A and 3B) and in Figure (12), with correlation coefficients of 0.626, 0.767, and 0.794respectively.
+The relationship between porosity and the formation resistivity factor (F1, F2, and F3) at Rw = 0.619, 0.16, and 0.08 at brine concentration are 6000, 30000, and 60000 ppm., of NaCl, respectively, as shown in Tables 3A and 3B and in Figure (12), with correlation coefficients of 0.626, 0.767, and 0.794respectively.
 The multiplier (a) and cementation factor (m) of the general form of Archie’s second equation can be calculated from the intercept and slope for regression lines, where (a) = 2.86, 3.232, and 3.04 and m = -1.322, -1.333, and -1.318 respectively.
 The obtained three lines are almost coinciding on each other’s.
 The electrical resistivity indicator (ERI) is a function of an electrical current propagation radius for each rock sample (Rezaee, et al., 2007).

 = -3.5581.
 To separate samples with similar electrical flow properties, (ERI),it must be divided on the ratio of volume of connected pores per rock matrix volume to calculate current zone indicator (CZI, Eq.
 10).The calculated values of the electric current zone indicator (CZI) for the studied samples are ranged from 0.26 to0.57 with an average of 0.35.
 Thereupon, three majors electric flow units (EFU) were defined using four current zone indicator (CZI) classes including, 0.3>CZI>0.25, 0.30>CZI>0.35, 0.35>CZI<0.40.
 There is only one sample of CZI<0.4 out of detected units (Figure13).
 It shows that cementation exponents (m = -1.37, -1.36, and -1.24) are characterizing EFU 1, 2 and 3 respectively.
-These Electric Flow Units which have been obtained are controlled by power equations (Table4).This technique separates Nubia sandstone sampleswith the same electrical parameters (a and m) into 3 populations as shown in (Figures 13and fig.14).
+These Electric Flow Units which have been obtained are controlled by power equations (Table4).This technique divides theNubia sandstone samples into3 populationswith the same electrical parameters (a and m) into as shown in (Figures 13and fig.14).
 The tortuosity of studied samples was correlated with the three EFU’s showing reliable coefficients of correlation as: 0.78, 0.61, and 0.75respectively.
 An attempt was made to correlate the estimated hydraulic flow units with electric flow units (Figure15) to either confirm each other’s or not.
 They are displayed with one scale for both.
-It shows that the comparison between the millustrates very good matching in some parts for studied Nubia litho-types, while in other parts they are slightly deviated.
+It shows that the comparison between the millustrates very good matching in some parts for studied Nubia lithotypes, while in other parts they are slightly deviated.
 This may indicate that the two implemented techniques are slightly different in their resultant output.
 It may be due to their physical concepts.
 The studied samples have a fewer number of electric flow units than that obtained from hydraulic flow units.
 Figure (16) shows a cross-plot between hydraulic and electric units characterizes by slightly scattered data points at low values of both flow units, but closely correlated at high values of both RQI >1.0 μ and ERI >20%).

-4. Conclusions
+6. Conclusions